ctu-mrs/ctu-mrs.github.io/docs/system/uav_ros_interface.md

 ## MRS Odometry

 The [mrs_uav_odometry](https://github.com/ctu-mrs/mrs_uav_odometry#mrs-uav-odometry-) handles the fusion of various measurements of the UAV state variables (position, velocity, acceleration, heading, heading rate) and publishes odometry messages for the [ControlManager](https://github.com/ctu-mrs/mrs_uav_managers#ControlManager).
 The estimation of UAV odometry is seperated into lateral, altitude and heading estimation based on sets of three-state Linear Kalman Filters to keep the models simple and modular.
+Each filter has a specific sets of fused measurements (GPS, Optic Flow, Visual Odometry, etc.) and it is possible to switch between these filters mid-flight, which allows the UAV to condinue flying even in the case of failure of the primary localization technique.

 ### Provided topics